-I have had over 200 articles, short stories and poems published in national newspapers, magazines and anthologies.
-I have also been placed and shortlisted in many national writing competitions.
+I have had many articles, short stories and poems published in a wide variety of national newspapers, magazines and anthologies.
+I have also been placed and shortlisted in a large number of writing competitions.

 Published Articles and Short Stories

 Aquila, Bella, Business Opportunity World, Dateline Magazine, Executive PA, Executive Secretary, Freelance Writing and Photography, The Guardian, The Lady, The Leicester Mercury, Mature Tymes, My Weekly, The TES, The Times, Woman’s Realm, Woman’s Weekly, Writers’ Forum, Writing Magazine.

 The Coffee House, Funny Poems To Give You The Giggles (OUP), How To Survive School (Macmillan), Iota, The Mammoth Book of Limericks (Constable & Robinson), Mslexia, The New Writer, Obsessed With Pipework, Poetry Digest, Poetry Monthly, Poetry Nottingham International, Quantum Leap, Sky Breakers (Earlyworks Press), The Trying Flapeze (OUP), The Universal Vacuum Cleaner (OUP), Weyfarers.

 To read one of my published articles, please click on this link http://www.guardian.co.uk/theguardian/2001/jul/28/features.jobsmoney4

 It was the perfect plan.
 Silently, Angie removed the murder weapon from the freezer and crept up behind her husband.
 She lifted the frozen chicken and held it high above his balding head.
 Mike turned round, jumped up quickly and slipped on the plastic bag of giblets that had fallen out of the wrapper.

 "Hoorah!"
 Angie yelled.

 Noticing Mike's bewildered expression, it occurred to Angie that he might have forgotten her instructions.